Fosco Bernasconi

 Biography

 I am a neuroscientist, interested in consciousness.
 I obtained a Ph.D. in neuroscience with Stéphanie Clarke & Lucas Spierer in Lausanne (Switzerland) in 2012.
 I then worked with Franz X Vollenweider in Zurich (Switzerland), and Niko A Busch in Berlin (Germany), supported by the Swiss National Science Foundation.
-Currently, I am senior scientist at EPFL - École polytechnique fédérale de Lausanne, with Olaf Blanke, and investigate the underlying mechanisms of aberrant perceptions (hallucinations) and their role in cognitive decline in Parkinson’s Disease.
+Currently, I am senior researcher at EPFL - École polytechnique fédérale de Lausanne, with Olaf Blanke, and investigate the underlying mechanisms of aberrant perceptions (hallucinations) and their role in cognitive decline in Parkinson’s Disease and Dementia with Lewy Bodies.

 Interests